March 23, 2021

 The IAS–USA COVID-19 Dialogues bring together leading experts to discuss what the data and research are telling us about the basic science, public health, and clinical aspects of the disease and the consequences of the pandemic.
 The Dialogues are intended for healthcare clinicians and researchers.
 Listen to Drs.
 Judith Currier and Kara Chew discuss COVID-19 and early treatment options.

-A Phase 3, Randomized, Active-Controlled, Double-Blind Clinical Study to Evaluate the Efficacy and Safety of Oral Islatravir Once-Monthly as Preexposure Prophylaxis in Cisgender Men and Transgender Women Who Have Sex With Men, and Are at High Risk for HIV-1 Infection The main purpose of the study is to evaluate the efficacy and safety of oral Islatravir (ISL) once monthly (QM) as Preexposure Prophylaxis (PrEP) in cisgender men who have sex with men (MSM) and transgender women (TGW) who have sex with men and who are at high risk of HIV-1 infection with a minimum follow-up of 48 weeks and at least 50% of participants have 96 weeks of follow-up after randomization.
+The main purpose of the study is to evaluate the efficacy and safety of oral Islatravir (ISL) once monthly (QM) as Preexposure Prophylaxis (PrEP) in cisgender men who have sex with men (MSM) and transgender women (TGW) who have sex with men and who are at high risk of HIV-1 infection with a minimum follow-up of 48 weeks and at least 50% of participants have 96 weeks of follow-up after randomization.
 The primary hypothesis of the study is that the administration of ISL QM as PreP reduces the incidence rate per year of the confirmed HIV-1 infections compared to the background incidence rates.
+You may qualify for this study if you are between 18-29 years old and: Are a cisgender male (male at birth) or a transgender female Are sexually active with cisgender male or transgender female partners Are considered at high risk for acquiring HIV-1 infection Principal Investigator: Raphael Landovitz, MD, MSc For more information, including possible risks and benefits of being in this study, please contact the UCLA study team at: firstname.lastname@example.org 310-843-2015 *There are limits to the confidentiality of email communications.
+Do not include any sensitive health information if you choose to contact the study team via email.